aiwachow/DRONE-NAVC-V1/README.md

 STM32 based flight controller for unmanned drone aircraft. <br />
 Pcb has been manufactured and tested.
 However this design isn't perfect. the main issues are: <br />
 - PCB is quite too large,
-- selected microcontroller is difficult to access
+- selected microcontroller is difficult to access.

-s. <br />
+However this board works and i used it for educational purpose such as attitude estimation etc.

 I am simultaneously designing a newer version of this controller.

 ## Board